daviesray-ornyx/accessabar/docs/build.md

 ```

 ## Building
-Once dependencies have been installed, build ACE with the following command:
+Once dependencies have been installed, build ACCESSANGEL with the following command:
 ```
 yarn run build
 ```

 Build files will be outputted to `./public/dist/accessabar`.

-For more information about adding ACE to a website, go [here](add_to_website.md).
+For more information about adding ACCESSANGEL to a website, go [here](add_to_website.md).